pagaslav/theknee-surgery/README.md

 View the live site [here](https://theknee-surgery-f5b49706e9d6.herokuapp.com/)

 ## Introduction
+Welcome to The Knee Surgery Clinic, your trusted destination for expert knee care and surgery.
+Our website is designed to offer patients a seamless experience, from registration to recovery.
+As a patient, you can easily register, request appointments, and communicate with our dedicated clinic staff.
+Our team is here to approve your requests, assign you to the right doctor, and schedule your appointments based on your specific needs.
+Doctors can review patient information, set exact dates and times for consultations, and update medical records to ensure you receive the best possible care.
+We are committed to providing a user-friendly platform that connects you with our skilled medical professionals and supports you throughout your knee surgery journey.
+Join us at The Knee Surgery Clinic and take the first step towards a healthier, pain-free life.

 ## Project Goals
+The primary goal of The Knee Surgery Clinic website is to streamline the process of knee care for both patients and medical professionals.
+Our objectives include:

+  1.	**Simplified Patient Registration**: Enable new patients to easily register on the platform and provide essential medical information.
+	2.	**Efficient Appointment Requests**: Allow patients to request appointments with our doctors, ensuring that their needs are addressed promptly.
+	3.	**Seamless Communication**: Facilitate clear and effective communication between patients, clinic staff, and doctors.
+	4.	**Comprehensive Medical Record Management**: Provide doctors with the tools to manage and update patient medical records efficiently.
+	5.	**Optimized Scheduling**: Assist clinic staff in approving appointment requests and assigning them to the appropriate doctors, ensuring that appointments are scheduled at convenient times for both patients and doctors.
+	6.	**Enhanced User Experience**: Offer a user-friendly interface that simplifies the entire process, from registration to receiving care, making it accessible to all users.
+	7.	**Patient Empowerment**: Empower patients with access to their medical records and the ability to track their treatment progress, promoting a proactive approach to their health.

+Our mission is to provide a platform that not only improves the efficiency of clinic operations but also enhances the overall experience for our patients, ensuring they receive the best possible knee care.

 ## User Stories

 ### First Time Visitor Goals:

-1. As a first-time visitor, I want to quickly understand what **The Knee surgery** is all about so I can...
+1. As a first-time visitor, I want to quickly understand what **The Knee surgery** offers so I can start managing my knee health effectively.
-2. As a first-time visitor, I'm looking for...
+2. As a first-time visitor, I'm looking for an easy way to register as a patient and provide my medical information without any confusion, ensuring a smooth start.
-3. As a first-time visitor, I hope to find...
+3. As a first-time visitor, I want to learn about the clinic’s doctors and their expertise, so I feel assured about the quality of care I will receive.
+4. As a first-time visitor, I’m looking for contact details and the clinic’s location to easily reach out for further assistance or plan a visit.

 ### Returning Visitor Goals:

-1. As a returning visitor, I wish to see...
+1. As a returning visitor, I want to easily log into my account to access my medical records and upcoming appointment details.
-2. As a returning visitor, I'm interested in...
+2. As a returning visitor, I’m looking for a quick way to request a follow-up appointment or update an existing appointment.
-3. As a returning visitor, I want to be able to quickly access my...
+3. As a returning visitor, I want to review and update my personal information to ensure my profile is current and accurate.

-### Frequent Visitor Goals:

-1. As a frequent user, I want to check for any new features...
-2. As a frequent user, I'm interested in seeing if there are any new...
-3. As a frequent user, I look forward to finding out if there have been updates or improvements to the site that might...

 ## User Experience (UX) &